nsdonato/nsdonato/README.md

 ### Hi there 👋

-My name is Noelia Donato and I'm a software developer.
-I'm from Argentina, living in Buenos Aires.
+My name is Noelia and I'm a Front-end developer from Argentina, living in Buenos Aires.

 ## What i'm up to